idcrook/idcrook.github.io/_posts/2025-07-23-using-pc-fan-(12v)-for-10-inch-rackmount-setup.md

 ![terminal crimping tool](/images/terminal-crimp-tool_sm5.jpg)

-Crimp tool was used, but I found that crush the case/shroud on the tubular bullet connector with a pliers seated the wire in place better.
+Crimp tool was used, but I found that crushing the shroud and metal tube on the tubular bullet connector with a pliers held the wire in place better.

 ![12V PC Fan hooked up to USB power supply](/images/usbc-12v-fan-testing_sm1.jpg)